igordelorenzi/irc-bot/README.md

 # FAQ

-Q: How to evaluate whether the attack is being successful?<br/>
+Q: How do I evaluate whether the attack is happening successfully??<br/>
-A: Run `sudo tcpdump -i <interface> -v udp`
+A: At Linux, run `sudo tcpdump -i <interface> -v udp` and watch if the packets are being sent.

 # Contributing

-Please, feel free to send us pull requests.
+Please, feel free to send us pull requests or suggestions.

 # Indirect collaboration